SonicRivera/startup/README.md

 - [x] **Review Submissions** - Implemented endpoints to submit reviews for recipes and calculate the average rating based on user reviews.
 - [x] **Frontend calls service endpoints** - Integrated the frontend with the backend using the fetch function to make API calls.
 - [x] **Calls to third party endpoints** - Newly added recipes will be given a random image from `https://foodish-api.com/` and there is also a random kanye west quote on the home page from `https://api.kanye.rest/`.

+## Login Deliverable

+For this deliverable, I implemented user authentication using cookies instead of local storage.
+The backend uses JWT tokens stored in HTTP-only cookies to manage user sessions securely.
+The frontend checks the authentication status on page load and maintains the user's login state across page refreshes.

+- **User Registration**: Added an endpoint for user registration that hashes passwords and stores user data in MongoDB.
+A JWT token is generated and stored in an HTTP-only cookie upon successful registration.
+- **User Login**: Added an endpoint for user login that verifies user credentials, generates a JWT token, and stores it in an HTTP-only cookie.
+The frontend updates the UI based on the login state.
+- **User Logout**: Added an endpoint for user logout that clears the authentication cookie.
+- **Authentication Middleware**: Implemented middleware to verify JWT tokens from cookies for protected routes.
+- **Frontend Integration**: Updated the frontend to check the authentication status on page load and maintain the user's login state using cookies.
+The login and registration forms handle user authentication and update the UI accordingly.

+### Key Features
+- **Secure Authentication**: User sessions are managed using JWT tokens stored in HTTP-only cookies, enhancing security.
+- **Persistent Login State**: The frontend checks the authentication status on page load, ensuring the user remains logged in across page refreshes.
+- **Protected Routes**: Implemented middleware to protect routes that require authentication, ensuring only authenticated users can access certain features such as leaving reviews.